 - Preheat oven to 325 degrees Fahrenheit.
 If necessary, grease all 12 cups of your muffin tin with non-stick cooking spray.

-- In a large bowl, beat the oil and maple syrup or honey together with a whisk.
+- In a large bowl, beat the coconut oil and maple syrup or honey together with a whisk.
 Add the eggs, and beat well.
 Mix in the pumpkin purée and milk, followed by the baking soda, vanilla extract, salt, cinnamon, ginger, nutmeg, and allspice.

 - Add the flour and oats to the bowl and mix with a large spoon, just until combined.
 If you’d like to add any additional mix-ins fold them in now.